European Wax Center Privacy Settlement (Closed)

 • European Wax Center, its subsidiaries, parent companies, successors, predecessors, and any entity in which the defendant or its parents have a controlling interest, along with their current or former officers, directors, agents, attorneys, and employees.

-• Anyone who properly executes and files a timely request for exclusion from the settlement class.
+• Anyone who properly executed and filed a timely request for exclusion from the settlement class.

 • The legal representatives, successors, or assigns of any such excluded persons.

-What Benefits Does the European Wax Center Settlement Provide?
+What Benefits Did the European Wax Center Settlement Provide?

-The settlement creates a settlement fund of up to $5 million.
-After notice and administration costs, attorneys’ fees, and service awards to the class representatives, the remaining funds are used to pay class member claims.
+The settlement created a settlement fund of up to $5 million.
+After notice and administration costs, attorneys’ fees, and service awards to the class representatives, the remaining funds were used to pay class member claims.

 Cash payment of up to $10.00.
-Each settlement class member who submits an approved claim form is eligible to receive a cash payment of up to $10.00.
+Each settlement class member who submitted an approved claim form was eligible to receive a cash payment of up to $10.00.

 Pro rata adjustment.
-If the total value of all approved claims would exceed the funds available for distribution to class members, the per-person payment will be reduced on a pro rata (equal share) basis.
+If the total value of all approved claims exceeded the funds available for distribution to class members, the per-person payment would be reduced on a pro rata (equal share) basis.

 Class Member ID required.
-The official claim portal asks for the Class Member ID printed at the top left corner of the emailed notice you received from the settlement administrator.
-Have that email handy before you start your claim.
-No receipts or documentation of out-of-pocket losses are required.
+The official claim portal asked for the Class Member ID printed at the top left corner of the emailed notice sent by the settlement administrator.
+No receipts or documentation of out-of-pocket losses were required.
+This is now moot since the claim deadline has passed and filing is closed.

-By mail: You may download a paper claim form from the settlement website and mail the completed form to the settlement administrator at the address listed in the official notice.
+By mail: by downloading a paper claim form from the settlement website and mailing the completed form to the settlement administrator at the address listed in the official notice.

-Online claim forms must be submitted by June 30, 2026.
-Mailed claim forms must be postmarked no later than June 30, 2026.
-The settlement administrator encourages class members to file online.
+Online claim forms had to be submitted by June 30, 2026, and mailed claim forms had to be postmarked no later than June 30, 2026.
+That deadline has now passed.

 • Final approval hearing: July 15, 2026 at 9:30 a.m.
 Eastern Time, in the Circuit Court for the 13th Judicial Circuit, Hillsborough County, Florida